croco-br/grss/README.md

 Just run the command cargo build in the src folder.

 # how to use
-call the exe, passing a pattern to be looked inside a file
+call the exe, passing a pattern to be looked inside a file.

 # example: